Best Center Shafted Putters In 2025 With Expert Reviews

 *We may earn revenue from the products available on this site and participate in affiliate programs.

 We've taken a look both at the tradeoffs and tendencies associated with center shafted putters in the game of golf, and tested and reviewed some of the top center shafted putters on the market today.
-Our goal is to help you understand who uses them, why, and why others can’t stand the sight of them!
+Our goal is to help you understand who uses them, why, and should you use one!

 Best overall